WParsec/WParsec/README.md

 This is my delivery for an assignment in Javascript Frameworks module on second semester.
 We were tasked to create an eCommerce website using React.

-This was not a graded assignment, but the project recieved excellent feedback from tutors.
+This was not a graded assignment, but the project recieved great feedback from tutors.

 - Github Project & Detailed description [Github Link](https://github.com/WParsec/React-eCom)
 - Live site [Daily | React eCom Website](https://wparsec.github.io/React-eCom)